Who is a Neurologist?

 Teamwork: A neurologist is required to perform efficiently and effectively in a team.
 He or she is required to provide medical assistance to other surgeons while performing surgeries that relate to their area of speciality.

 Organising Skills: A neurologist meets multiple patients and listens to their problems in his or her working day.
 He or she is required to prescribe medications to each patient depending on the level or effects of diseases or disorders.
 Organising skills are crucial for a neurologist career.
 He or she is required to manage time and schedule operations.
 A neurologist diagnoses specific neurological conditions.
-He or she is responsible for treating neurological disorders, illnesses or problems through medications or other therapies.
+A neurology career is responsible for treating neurological disorders, illnesses or problems through medications or other therapies.

 Which certifications and internships can be helpful in becoming Neurologist?

-Internships are mandatory for individuals enrolled in medical programmes.
+Internships are mandatory for individuals enrolled in neurology career.
 Students enroled in M.B.B.S. programme are required to opt for an internship for one year in their area of specialisation.
-After successful completion of a post-graduate programme such as M.S., M.D. or D.N.B., candidates are required to undergo a residency programme.
+After successful completion of a post-graduate programme such as M.S., M.D. or D.N.B., candidates are required to undergo a residency programme in neuroscience career.
 It is mandatory for candidates to apply for residency programmes in hospitals.
 After successful completion of the residency programme, candidates become licensed physicians.
 During the residency programme, the physician-in-training works under the supervision of licensed medical professionals.
 The duration of the residency programme may range from two to seven years depending on the speciality.

 What is the job outlook for Neurologist?